 The lines of world cruises have expanded their fleets in China, with two big names, Royal Caribbean and Carnival, which should make available new ships in the coming months.
 But the luxury cruise market is facing growth but also to government restrictions on the price of tickets sold and on procedures for mooring rights.

-Liu Zinan, the CEO of Royal Caribbean Asia said that drivers of international cruises had saw a demand in the continental market.
-“Apart from traditional customers, the elderly and their families, we found more men and women aged between 25 and 35, who can afford the luxury market and who have an interest for us.”
+Liu Zinan, the CEO of Royal Caribbean Asia said that drivers of international cruises had seen a demand in the continental market.
+“Apart from traditional customers, the elderly and their families, we found more men and women aged between 25 and 35, who can afford the luxury market and who have an interest in us.”

 New boats ready to moor

-Royal Caribbean, which came on the continent in 2010 is currently adding 160,000 tons of Ovation boats to its fleet next year, by multiplying the number of boats by five.
+Royal Caribbean, which came to the continent in 2010 is currently adding 160,000 tons of Ovation boats to its fleet next year, by multiplying the number of boats by five.

 Carnival increases its capacity by 140% this year through its subsidiary Costa Cruise Lines, according to its employees based in Shanghai, where two of its ships are located.
 The company also plans to bring another ship in Tianjin to 40 trips this year, compared to 8 performed last year.

 Cheng Juehao, a researcher at the cruising Research Center of the International Institute of the port of Shanghai, said Shanghai would become the largest home port of the world by 2030, with eight to 10 million trips per year.
 A departure for a person counts as a journey and an arrival count as a second trip.

 Official data show that tourists have made over 1.2 million trips to and from Shanghai last year.
 This corresponds to an increase of 60% since 2013.
 Across the mainland, more than 1.7 million cruises were recorded last year, an increase of 43% over the previous year.

 Cheng also said, “as products are diversified and visas are easier to obtain, various types of consumers will be interested.”